Psychology

 PSYC 4220W History and Systems — 4 credits

 This course introduces students to some of the major philosophies, scientific discoveries and cultural developments that led to the formation of psychology as a discipline; surveys the major ideas and methodological approaches that form the foundation of modern psychological thought; and critically examines psychology’s impact on society.
 Topics include key developments in the history of science and psychology, as well as the history of psychology's involvement in education, mental health and culture.
-Students will have the opportunity to research a topic in psychology of thei choice.
+Students will have the opportunity to research a topic in psychology of their choice.
 Offered annually.
-Offered in the College for Women.
+Offered in the College for Women and in the College for Adults.

 Prerequisites: Four courses in psychology.
-Minimum of Junior status.
+Minimum of Senior status, may be a Junior if pursuing a BS in Applied Science in Psychology.

 PSYC 4450 Psychology of Eating with Lab — 4 credits